 5. São Paulo, Brazil

 It’s no secret that Brazil’s society has seen better days.
 But, unfortunately, things will likely worsen for cities like São Paulo before they get better.
-“I’m sorry, but São Paulo takes the cake – it’s worse than all other cities combined,” explains one woman.
+“I’m sorry, but São Paulo takes the cake – it’s worse than all other cities combined,” explains a female traveler.
 “Twenty million people there, in a depressing gray jungle of concrete and asphalt.”